Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/snappy/README.md

   * The dependencies on zlib and LZO (lzo2) were added to the dependencies list to ensure a build with maximum potential.

+  * We also added an option to install in lib instead of lib64 as almost all of the other packages also install in lib.